ckids-datafirst/2023-fall-aviation-safety/content/meetings/midterm_presentation_collaboration.md

 ## PROPOSED MODEL

-If we treat data as supervised data and divide the data into train and test.
+1. If we treat data as supervised data and divide the data into train and test.
 Primary Problem can be treated as our label.
-Run correlation analysis and feature extraction algos like PCA, LDA to find relevant features from all attributes and word2vec/ Glove or tf-idf to make narrative and synopsis into features.
+2. Run correlation analysis and feature extraction algos like PCA, LDA to find relevant features from all attributes and word2vec/ Glove or tf-idf to make narrative and synopsis into features.
-Then train a NN model on this data.
+3. Then train a NN model on this data.
-Test it over a testing set and see if the model is figuring out the label correctly.
+4. Test it over a testing set and see if the model is figuring out the label correctly.

-For human factors specifically, take out rows which have primary problems as HumanFactors.
+5. For human factors specifically, take out rows which have primary problems as HumanFactors.
 That is a dataset.
 Use topics created by previous work to further categorize data using narrative columns.
-Steps to be taken:
+6. Steps to be taken:
-Data preprocessing:
-Convert to lower case
+  a.
+Data preprocessing: Convert to lower case
-Stop word removal : specific stops words for aviation ( like aircraft) lemmatization/ stemming/ Tokenization
+  b.
+Stop word removal : specific stops words for aviation ( like aircraft)
+  c. lemmatization/ stemming/ Tokenization
+  d.
 Expand contractions - Try using abbreviations pdf
+  e.
 EDA :  distribution of words/ phrases.
 Find common terms and patterns.
-Word clouds and plots Keyword extraction: find most significant words (tf-idf can be used) Topic modeling : LDA ( use previous work as base to get good topics) Runway incursion identification : use topics to find narratives which are runway incursions.
+Word clouds and plots
+  f.
+Keyword extraction: find most significant words (tf-idf can be used)
+  g.
+Topic modeling : LDA ( use previous work as base to get good topics)
+  h.
+Runway incursion identification : use topics to find narratives which are runway incursions.
+  i.
 Context analysis: analyze context for narrative.
-Factors, people involved, series of events lead to that incident ML model
+Factors, people involved, series of events lead to that incident

 Collect data.
 Identify examples . what want to extract.
 10-20 cases